top of page

 Matrescence: The journey of becoming a mother.

-As we navigate the tasks of early motherhood – the feeding, the sleeping, the caretaking – while carrying the load of our culture’s definition of a good mother, there’s even more unfolding under the surface – massive shifts in body, hormones, nervous system, mental processes, emotions, identity, values, boundaries and social connections.
+This experience is so common.
+That's because, as we navigate the tasks of early motherhood – the feeding, the sleeping, the caretaking – while carrying the load of our culture’s definition of a good mother, there’s even more unfolding under the surface – in body, hormones, nervous system, mental processes, emotions, identity, values and relationships.

 How we look, think, feel, relate and who we are – it all changes.